Table of Contents

 In case of this step, only the directories, which have received explicit authorizations via migRaven, are re-created and authorized with the appropriate already available groups.

 A path must be prepared, which is the new data storage location after the replication of the data.
-This can be a complete new share or a directory in an available share.
-When you set DFS, it recommends creating a new share, which must be then linked in the DFS.
+This can be a complete new share or directory in an available share.
+When you set DFS, it recommends creating a new share, which must be linked to the DFS.

 Only the directories are generated in the new path, which were processed before.

-If source is \\Server\share\ and is then below directories, then these are also written under the new path: \\Server_neu\Share\
+If source is \\ server \ share \ and is then below directories, then these are written under the new path: \\ server_new \ share \

-For defining the new storage location, please fill in the predefined mandatory field.
+For the new storage location, please fill in the predefined mandatory field.

 There are two possible approaches for using the "Green Meadow":

 - The "Green Meadow" includes the old data and functions as new storage location.